 Once there we started enjoying time with friends and family.
 We even extended our stay by a day.
 Somehow we got a 10% discount applied to our full stay also.
 But it’s not enough to change my feelings about this campground.
 We did have a great time though and it was kind of nice for a change to have a 10-minute short commute to work.
 We will work on Thanksgiving at a State Park for next year.
 I just can’t stand these crowded places anymore.

 Koreshan State Park

 December 4, 2020 to December 6, 2020

 Yup, you guessed it!
 A weekend getaway.
-Becomes a pattern doesn’t it.
+Becomes a pattern doesn’t it?
 This time in nearby Estero on the site where the Koreshan cult settled.

 We left the cold front and the rain early Friday behind us and enjoyed perfect weather at the campground.
 On Saturday we got the kayaks wet and paddled upstream on the Estero River for a few miles.
 What a beautiful place to explore.
 Going under US 41 and an old railroad bridge.
 Lokai and I got a few miles hiking under our feet too.
-This was another who would have thought we have that in our backyard experience.
-I knew about Koreshan State Park since I moved here.
+This was another who would have thought we had that in our backyard experience.
+I have known about Koreshan State Park since I moved here.
 Why did it take me 23 years?
 No idea.
 But we finally got here and I am sure we will be back.

 Hillsborough River State Park